Gluten Free Pumpkin Bread

 You can also purchase pre-made gluten-free oat flour at many grocery stores and natural food markets or online.

 Make sure you use gluten-free oats or gluten-free flour for this recipe, as regular oats and oat-flour can be cross contaminated with gluten.

 Tip: Make your own gluten-free oat flour by placing 2 cups whole gluten-free rolled oats in a blender and blending until a coarse flour forms.

 Ingredients & Substitutions

-- eggs: I haven’t tested this recipe with flax eggs or vegan egg replacer.
-So if you try it let us know how it turns out!
+Eggs: I haven’t tested this recipe with flax eggs or vegan egg replacer, so if you try it let me know how it turns out!

 What to Serve with Gluten-Free Pumpkin Bread

-We love enjoying a slice of this healthy, copycat starbucks pumpkin loaf with a glass of vanilla cashew milk or warm cup of coffee.
+We love enjoying a slice of this healthy, copycat Starbucks pumpkin loaf with a glass of cashew milk or warm cup of coffee.